JeremiahPetersen/AgentCode/README.md

 # AgentCode: GitHub Integrated Conversational Agent

-AgentCode is a web-based chat interface with a chatbot that is "trained" on a GitHub repo.
+AgentCode is a web-based chat interface with a chatbot that is connected to a vector database of a GitHub repo.
 This agent leverages data from a GitHub repository to respond intelligently to user queries.
 It uses GPT from OpenAI, coupled with the Pinecone vector search engine for efficient information retrieval and storage.

 ## How to Use